mpdaza/mESloTTS/README.md

 - for the INFERENCE use the MeloTTS-Spanish GitHub but change the symbols for the MeloTTS-Windows one

 ### TRAIN
+For train it is needed: config.json and wavs in melo/data/example
 10. Train the model FOR WINDOWS
 ```sh
 train.bat